rwoll/CS051Proposal/README.md

 + Easy ability to revert to older versions of code -- no more overwriting test programs hours before they are due!
 + Low-risk refactoring and experimentation (e.g. 0 index vs. 1 index)
 + Existing GUI tools allow for the avoidance of intimidating command-line use.
++ Simplified process for students to get projects in and out of Eclipse (after the initial setup)

 ### Cons